 My education and experience.

 I am a Licensed Marriage & Family Therapist in California.
 I have a BA (Hons) in Psychology from the University of Sussex in the UK and an M.Ed & Ed.S. in Marriage and Family Counseling from the University of Florida.
-I subsequently worked for the leading national charity for single parent families in England and Wales for ten years, where I worked with young people and single parents in some of London’s most deprived areas.
+After graduate school, I worked for the leading national charity for single parent families in England and Wales for ten years, where I worked with young people and single parents in some of London’s most deprived areas.
 I am also qualified as both a life coach and mediator.
 Since moving to California in 2013, I did two private practice internships in Alameda to gain the 3,000 hours I needed to gain licensure as a Marriage & Family Therapist and I'm now enjoying working in my own private practice.

 I have a strong background in working with adults, couples, children and adolescents and I have a deep understanding of issues involved in self-esteem, anxiety, depression, parenting, relationship problems, anger management and other issues.